AidanHockey5/Teensy_3_5_VGM_Player_YM2612_SN76489/README.md

 This is the official successor to my original ESP8266 VGM player https://github.com/AidanHockey5/ESP8266_VGM_Player_PSG_YM2612

-This project was built using PlatformIO for Atom.
+This project was built using PlatformIO with Visual Studio Code.

 # Required Libraries
 This project requires [SdFat](https://github.com/greiman/SdFat) (included) and [U8G2](https://github.com/olikraus/u8g2) (not included)